Skip to Main Content

 Water Garden

-Decorated with spitters, plants, lighting and other outdoor decor, water gardens these ponds have become a popular addition to backyards.
-They can contain all types of fish with goldfish and koi being the most popular.
-Water gardens are typically less than 2 ft. in depth and contain plant shelves around the outside perimeter to hold a wide variety of aquatic habitat and visual stimulation.
+Water gardens, adorned with spitters, plants, lighting, and other outdoor decor, have become a popular backyard addition.
+They can contain all types of fish, with goldfish and koi being the most popular.
+Water gardens are typically less than two feet deep and have plant shelves around the outside perimeter to hold various aquatic habitats and visual stimulation.

 Disappearing Fountain

-This fountain feature also uses a catch basin to re-circulate water however instead of a waterfall a decorative fountain, pot or rock can function as the water feature focal point.
-This type of feature requires little room, provides the sound of running water and is easy to maintain.
+This fountain feature also uses a catch basin to re-circulate water; instead of a waterfall, a decorative fountain, pot, or rock can function as the focal point of water.
+This feature requires little room, provides the sound of running water, and is easy to maintain.

 Waterwalls & Spouts

-Growing in popularity, waterwalls and formal wall spouts are an elegant way to add the sight and sound of water to vertical surfaces.
+Waterwalls and formal wall spouts are growing in popularity as an elegant way to add the sight and sound of water to vertical surfaces.
 They are great for smaller outdoor areas or even an indoor space.
 Waterwall spillways are designed specially to guide the water down the wall for a gentle trickle.
 Spouts are an easy way to add water to a formal retaining wall.

 Container Water Garden

-The smallest of water features, this type of "pond" can make use of any type of decorative pot.
-Simply place a few potted aquatic plants, maybe a fish or two, and you are done.
+The smallest of water features, this type of "pond" can use any decorative pot.
+Place a few potted aquatic plants, maybe a fish or two, and you are done.
 Great for decks and patios!

 Plan Ahead

-Of course, these examples only scratch the surface of the benefits that a decorative pond or water feature can bring to your yard.
-You don't have to start out with a big in-ground pond; But once you hear the sound of the water, see the wildlife it brings and feel your stress melt away, you'll be hooked!
+Of course, these examples only scratch the surface of a decorative pond or water feature's benefits to your yard.
+You don't have to start with a big in-ground pond, but once you hear the sound of the water, see the wildlife it brings, and feel your stress melt away, you'll be hooked!